M Sirajul Islam

 M Sirajul Islam was a businessman and Awami League politician.
 He was elected Member of the National Assembly from Dacca in the Pakistan general election of 1970.
 After the outbreak of the Bangladesh liberation war, the elected members of the National Assembly from East Pakistan and the members of the East Pakistan Provincial Assembly transformed themselves into a constituent assembly.
 The constituent assembly drafted the Constitution of Bangladesh, and he was one of the signatories.

 Early life

 M Sirajul Islam was born in Alur Bazar, Dhaka.
 He completed his graduation from Jagannath University.
 After completing his graduation he joined M M Ispahani group's cotton section.
 He worked and served Ispahani Group for several years.
-Later he quit his job and started doing his own business and so he formed Bakul Group.
+Later he quit his job and started doing his own business and so he formed Bakul Group ..
+Bakul Group, the oldest cotton trading and indenting company of Bangladesh, has been around since 1964.
+It has seen many ups and downs before becoming one of the largest cotton indenters/importers of Bangladesh.

 Political career

 Being a younger brother of Yar Mohammad Khan he followed his footsteps and joined politics from student life.
 M Sirajul Islam was very active in politics of Bangladesh.
 He was arrested during the Language Movement in 1952.
 However Yar Mohammad Khan finally took necessary steps to release his brother from the Jail.

 After getting nomination from Bangladesh Awami League, M Sirajul Islam was elected A Member of the National Assembly from Dacca in the Pakistan general election of 1970.
 He quit politics in 1973.